lukensmall/pkg_ping/README.md

+pkg_ping_AMD64 is an amd64 compatible compiled executable I created on my machine!

 It uses pledge and unveil for OpenBSD version 6.4 and later.

 It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file and if run